Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 Do you feel drawn towards . . . something?
 A life that you can’t quite define, yet you know that there is this other level of being?
 Often, you’ll watch a movie or read an article and catch the thread of it—magic.
 And you want it.
 You really want to live a magical life.
-But you’re not a Witch.
+But you’re not a witch.
 Are you?
-You’ve heard of Wicca, but it sounds a little complicated . . . and what exactly is a Pagan?
-And, not to mention the really weird dreams you’ve had lately.
+You’ve heard of Wicca, but it sounds a little complicated . . . and what exactly is a pagan?
+Not to mention the really weird dreams you’ve had lately.
 It’s like an itch that can’t be soothed.

 I’m going to try to help you sort this out.
 To enable you to define who and what you want to be.
 To guide you towards the life that has been quietly beckoning you.
 It’s time to pay attention to that whisper, it's time to learn more—time to know the real you.

 But first, let’s get the age thing out of the way.
-And some history—t’s important to understand where your yearnings for a magical life are rooted.
+And some history—it’s important to understand where your yearnings for a magical life are rooted.

 Am I Too Young to Be a Witch, Wiccan or Pagan?